Linking bookings and events

-The Bookings module Planner is designed to help you visualise all your the pending and confirmed bookings, but for those Users responsible for managing your internal events (who may not necessarily have Bookings module permissions), it's especially helpful that they can easily identify which events have resource bookings, and which don't.
-The process of adding linked resource bookings for your internal church events is then really easy.
+The Bookings module Planner is designed to help you visualise all your pending and confirmed bookings but for those Users responsible for managing your internal events (who may not necessarily have Bookings module permissions) it's especially helpful that they can easily identify which events have resource bookings and which don't.
+The process of adding linked resource bookings for your internal church events is easy.

-It's not essential to set all unlinked bookings to Show in calendar, but some organisations find it helpful for Calendar module users to be able to visualise external bookings in the Calendar alongside the church's internal events.
-Bookings set to Show in Calendar are distinguished with a B next to the entry in the Calendar.
+It's not necessary to set all unlinked bookings to Show on the calendar but many organisations find it helpful for Calendar module users, who may not have Planner access, to be able to visualise external bookings in the Calendar alongside their internal events.
+Bookings set to Show on the calendar are distinguished with a B next to the entry in the Calendar.

 Adding a linked booking for an event

 Not precluding the checking of resource availability first, we recommend you begin the workflow by first adding the event in the Calendar module and then adding the booking for the event - adding a booking for an event is a much quicker process because much of the booking information is already provided when the event is first set up.

 Begin by adding the event to the Calendar module - see the related support article for adding events.
 From the event's "View" page, from the Add button select Add booking (this option is only available if there is not already a linked booking).